petedavisdev/petedavis.dev/_posts/fun-things-you-can-do-in-vuepress-markdown.md

 ## Things you can't do :cry:

-If you're used to writing Vue templates you'll be familiar with calling function in your template like so:
+If you're used to writing Vue templates you'll be familiar with calling a function in your template like so:

 ```html
 <button v-on:click="myMethod">Click me</button> <!-- THIS DOESN'T WORK -->